-The university has no institutional mechanisms in place for the promotion of gender equity.
-There are no exclusive female student organisations unlike men's.
+The University has no institutional mechanisms in place for the promotion of gender equity.
 There is gender disparity in the composition of the decision making organs of the university, including the Students' Union.
 In the core mandates of the university, there is limited attention to gender.
 The University curriculum is not engendered in any conscious way, although there are departments which offer a few courses in this area.
-In some research in the Social Sciences, Humanities, Law, Education and Agriculture a gender perspective is adopted especially in those funded by international agencies.
+In some research in the Social Sciences, Humanities, Law, Education and Agriculture a gender perspective is adopted, especially in those funded by international agencies.

 In 2005, the University introduced an Affirmative Action Policy in one of its projects for the MacArthur Foundation Grant.
-This is the Female Faculty Start up Grant which allows female faculty to access funds for research.
-In the last three years, ten faculties were able to utilize this.
-Very recently, UI included as part of its Strategic initiatives for the University's Strategic Plan, the formulation and implementation of "Diversity, Disability and Gender policies.
-Council also decided to open a register of "Gender Offenders"
+This is the Female Faculty Start-up Grant which allows female academic staff to access funds for research.
+In the last three years, ten female academic staff were able to utilize this facility.
+Very recently, UI included as part of its Strategic initiatives for the University's Strategic Plan, the formulation and implementation of "Diversity, Disability and Gender policies" (University of Ibadan Strategic Plan 2009-2019).
+Council also decided to open a register of "Gender Offenders" (University of Ibadan Bulletin, 2011).

-There are women's groups such as the University of Ibadan Women's Society which built and runs the only University Crèche and engages in many schemes for the promotion of quality life on campus.
-In addition, the University Women's Association is open to all graduates who are staff of UI.
-The Women's Research and Documentation Centre was established in 1986 in response to the Beijing Platform of Action by women activists as a multidisciplinary centre in the Institute of African Studies.
+There are women's groups such as the University of Ibadan Women's Society (UIWS) which built and runs the only University Crèche and engages in many schemes for the promotion of quality life on campus.
+In addition, the National Association of University Women is open to all graduates who are female staff of UI.
+The Women's Research and Documentation Centre (WORDOC) was established in 1986 in response to the Beijing Platform of Action by women activists as a multidisciplinary centre in the Institute of African Studies.
 It has as its mandate the following: